 The application period for the 2023 summer semester will begin December 1, 2022.

-If you are interested in changing your subject, you must submit an Application for Change of Enrollment to the Registrar's Office.
+If you are interested in changing your subject or your course of study, you must submit an Application for Change of Enrollment through RWTHonline within the application deadlines.

 Acceptable Reasons for Change of Enrollment:

 - Subject change (if in a course of study with multiple subjects)

 - Addition of a second or third course of study